-AXIS Q7401 can deliver multiple, individually configurable video streams simultaneously at full frame rate in all resolutions up to D1 (720x480 in NTSC, 720x576 in PAL).
-This means that several video streams can be configured with different compression formats, resolutions and frame rates for different needs.
+AXIS Q7406 can deliver multiple, individually configurable video streams from each channel at full frame rate in all resolutions up to D1 (720x480 in NTSC, 720x576 in PAL).
+This means that for each channel, several video streams can be configured with different compression formats, resolutions and frame rates for different needs.